infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 </>
 ```

+> [!IMPORTANT]
 > Verify that this works as expected, with arrows to move between fields and closing the keyboard with the done button instead of simply pressing outside an input or hitting return on the keyboard.

 ### Update bottomOffset

 Now that we've got the toolbar added, you might notice that there is a slight overlap with the two text fields lower down on our screen.
 You might be thinking _"But I fixed this earlier when I added the bottom offset to the screen!"_ and you would be right.

-Since we added the toolbar outside of the `Screen` component, theIn adding the toolbar, we need to also offset that height as the KeyboardAwareScrollView isn't aware of it since it's outside of the `Screen` component.
+Since we added the `KeyboardToolbar` outside of the `Screen` component, we need to also offset that height as the `KeyboardAwareScrollView`

 - Try inspecting the toolbar and checking the height!
 - You'll find that the toolbar has a height of 42px on both iOS and android so lets add that to our existing `bottomOffset` prop on our profile screen.